galtza/hierarchy-inspector/README.md

 }
 ```

-This time, we need two specializations, one for the base case (index == 0), which will be the most specialized one, and other for the general case (index != 0)
+This time, we need two specializations, one for the base case (index == 0), which will be the most specialized one, and another for the general case (index != 0)

 ```cpp
 namespace tmp {